Kitware/CMake/Help/command/find_package.rst

      PATH

-5. Search project build trees recently configured in a :manual:`cmake-gui(1)`.
-   This can be skipped if ``NO_CMAKE_BUILDS_PATH`` is passed.
-It is intended for the case when a user is building multiple dependent projects one after another.
-   (This step is implemented only on Windows.)

-6. Search paths stored in the CMake :ref:`User Package Registry`.
+5. Search paths stored in the CMake :ref:`User Package Registry`.
    This can be skipped if ``NO_CMAKE_PACKAGE_REGISTRY`` is passed or by setting the :variable:`CMAKE_FIND_PACKAGE_NO_PACKAGE_REGISTRY` to ``TRUE``.
    See the :manual:`cmake-packages(7)` manual for details on the user package registry.

-7. Search cmake variables defined in the Platform files for the current system.
+6. Search cmake variables defined in the Platform files for the current system.
 This can be skipped if ``NO_CMAKE_SYSTEM_PATH`` is passed::